xqtr/blocker_bbs_telnet_client/README.md

 - Music/Sounds
 - Script to download fresh BBS list from BBSIndex.
 - Use it as a DOOR program for linux BBSes
+- ZMODEM Download / Upload
+- Beep Sound in ALSA
+- Built in Emoticons
+- Find Regular Expressions and launch external applications
+- Built in script to find information about a BBS (Nodefinder)

 Music/Sounds
 ---------